neonbelly/stockx_prediction/README.md

+# This repository still is a work in progress!
+More analysis to come soon!

 # StockX Regression Project
 StockX.com is a website where sellers can resell exotic/limited quantity shoes.
 Many of these shoes sell for much higher than their initial retail price.
 StockX operates much like a stock market exchange with bid and ask prices displayed.